Pernattia pusilla (Donovan, 1805)

-This is a grey and brown, hairy Caterpillar with an interrupted white doral line, two small black knobs on the back of each segment, and a black tuft of hairs on the back of first and last abdominal segments.
-The thorax has black dorsal markings The lateral hairs hang down camouflaging the prolegs.
+This is a grey and brown, hairy Caterpillar with a black-bordered narrow pale dorsal line, interrupted by a black tuft of hairs on the back of each of the first four segments, the fourth being taller than the other three, and pale tufts on the remaining segments, except the last segment which has a black tuft.
+The five segments with pale tufts also each have a pair of black-tipped warts.
+The head has a black collar, and the caterpillar can also display a red and blue collars behind the head.
+The lateral hairs hang down camouflaging the prolegs.
 The head is large, and looks as though it has a white nose and speckled black and white cheeks.

 It feeds on various species of She-Oak ( CASUARINACEAE ), including :